jlianyz/third-project/README.md

 * The updated information is showing correctly in the products listing page
 * The information is updated in MongoDB to reflected the edited details in the correct format (string, integer etc)
 * Upon submission, the user is correctly redirected back to the index page.
+* The flash message is showing up correctly

 ### Interesting errors encountered and steps taken to fix them
 1. When editing product info, existing image not stored and not showing up if a new image is not added